GRADUATION FREQUENTLY ASKED QUESTIONS

 IMPORTANT NOTE--Participation in the Commencement Ceremony does NOT signify graduation.
 It is merely attending the ceremony.
 Students also should never file for consideration of a June degree if they are completing their coursework during the summer.
-Early filing of an ineligible application for June (spring) degree does not mean automatic reactivation for summer; all students must refile.
+Early filing of an ineligible application for a June (spring) degree does not mean automatic reactivation for summer; all students who file a graduation application and are not approved for graduation must refile.

 Q: Is there a deadline to apply for graduation?

 Each of the three filing periods (for an August, January, or June degree) has a deadline.
-Consult the College’s academic calendar.
+Consult the College’s Academic Calendar.
 Also, a reminder to file for graduation is periodically placed in rotation on the monitors located throughout the campus for each of the filing periods.
 It is posted well before the filing period opens and is removed once the deadline has passed.
 There are no extensions to the filing period and ineligible applications are NOT automatically reactivated for the next filing period.
-The application is available online during filing periods only at the Graduating This Semester link on the Registrar's Office page of the Kingsborough website.
+The application is available online during filing periods only at the Graduating This Semester link on the left menu.

 Q: I have 60 credits – Am I ready to graduate?

 Most students are close to graduation when they reach the 60 credit total.
-You can check your status on-line, anytime, by using DegreeWorks (accessible through the CUNY Portal, and available through Quick Links on KCC's website) or by seeing your advisor.
+You can check your status on-line, anytime, by using DegreeWorks (accessible through the CUNY Portal, and available via Quick Links above) or by seeing your academic advisor.

 Q: Can I get a letter verifying that I graduated?